rnitin/smart-parking/README.md

 1. Clone this repository
 `git clone https://github.com/rnitin/smart-parking.git`
 2. Prepare the dataset
 	Download the CNRPark+EXT dataset and separate it into training, validation and test sets in:
-	`./train/dataset/carpark/training_set/`
-	`./train/dataset/carpark/valid_set/`
-	`./train/dataset/carpark/set_set/`
+	*./train/dataset/carpark/training_set/*, *./train/dataset/carpark/valid_set/*, and *./train/dataset/carpark/set_set/*

 <h4>Training the CNN model</h4>

 1. Change the value of model_no each time to determine the result file names.
-2. Execute the python script `smartpark-train.py`
+2. Execute the python script *smartpark-train.py*
 `python smartpark-train.py`

 <h4>Using the vacancy detection system</h4>

-1. Execute the python script `smartpark-test.py`
+1. Execute the python script *smartpark-test.py*
 `python smartpark-test.py`
 2. To evalute a different parking lot video:
-	2.1 Replace `./test-data/lot.mp4` with the new video 2.2 Identify the top-left and bottom-right coordinates of the individual parking lots present in the video and update the `./test-data/lot-coords.csv` file.
+	2.1 Replace *./test-data/lot.mp4* with the new video 2.2 Identify the top-left and bottom-right coordinates of the individual parking lots present in the video and update the *./test-data/lot-coords.csv* file.
 3. (Optional) To upload the evaluated status to Firebase:
 	3.1 Create a Firebase Realtime database
 	3.2 Update the values of `apiKey`, `authDomain`, `databaseURL` and `storageBucket` in the `config` dictionary of the script.